High-Protein Lunch Ideas for Ozempic | Filling Meals That Keep Muscle

 - 1 tbsp salsa

-A full meal that looks like a salad.
-Deli turkey, eggs, cheese, and fresh veggies on greens.
+A full plate that looks like a salad.
+Sliced deli meat, eggs, cheese, and fresh veggies on greens.
 Use a light vinaigrette (olive oil and vinegar) instead of creamy dressing.
 You can prep this the night before — keep dressing separate to avoid sogginess.

 - 1 hard-boiled egg, chopped